Shofar blowing: Duration of the notes

 Among Ashkenazi and Sephardic communities, the teruah is blown as nine very short notes, while the shevarim is blown as three longer notes, each equal in duration to three short notes.
 The tekiah must be longer than the blast which it comes before and after.
 Thus the tekiah must be more than 9 short notes in duration when blowing TaRaT or TaShaT, and more than 18 short notes when blowing TaShRaT.

 The Shulchan Aruch rules that the minimum length of a teruah and tekiah are identical, but agrees that a longer teruah is also valid.
 In Yemen, the practice was to make the teruah double the length of a tekiah.
 Each community is advised to follow its ancestral tradition.

 Pausing between shevarim and teruah

 When shevarim and teruah are blown together, a dispute exists whether they must be blown in a single breath, or whether one may pause (for a duration of no longer than a breath) between them.
 The Shulchan Aruch suggests that "one who fears God" should blow in a single breath before Mussaf, and with two breaths during Mussaf.
 The Chazon Ish adopted this practice.
-However, general Ashkenazi custom is to always stop for breath between shevarim and teruah, both before and during Mussaf (but not between the three blasts of shevarim).
+However, general Ashkenazi custom is to always stop for breath between shevarim and teruah, both before and during Mussaf (but not between the three blasts of shevarim), although some communities which follow the mainstream Ashkenazic custom still do the blasts after musaf in one breath.

 Rabbi Yihya Saleh, explaining the Yemenite custom, wrote that a breath is taken between shevarim and teruah, both before and during Mussaf.
 In this regard, the Yemenite practice was more lenient than that of the Shulchan Aruch.